The deadline for 2020 college scholarship applications has passed. We are no longer accepting applications at this time.

-This year, CVSA will provide three $1,000 or six $500 college scholarships to outstanding graduating high school seniors whose parent or legal guardian is a member of the Alliance in good standing.
+CVSA is accepting applications for college scholarship awards for students who will be graduating from high school this year and attending college in the fall.
+The Alliance will award $1,000 college scholarships to select outstanding graduating high school seniors whose parent or legal guardian is a member of the Alliance in good standing.

-The CVSA College Scholarship Award Program is competitive in its selection criteria, uniquely tailored to recognize outstanding high school seniors by weighing academic performance and extracurricular activities.
+The CVSA College Scholarship Award Program is competitive in its selection criteria, uniquely tailored to recognize outstanding high school seniors by weighing academic performance, volunteer work/community service and extracurricular activities.

 Students who meet the following criteria are eligible for the scholarship.
 The candidate must:

-- Be legal dependent of a Class I Member, Class II Local Member or Class III Associate Member (cannot be a legal dependent of a member of the CVSA Board of Directors)
+- Be a legal dependent of a Class I Member, Class II Local Member, Class III Associate Member or Class IV Federal Member (cannot be a legal dependent of a member of the CVSA Board of Directors)

 - Be a graduating high school senior